Echoes of Valor III

 Echoes of Valor III is an anthology of fantasy stories, edited by Karl Edward Wagner.
 It was first published in paperback by Tor Books in September 1991.
+Each story falls within the sword and sorcery subgenre (except for "Shadow of the Vulture" by Robert E. Howard).

 The book collects eight classic fantasy short stories by various authors, along with associated commentary.